MicrosoftDocs/quantum-docs-pr/articles/libraries/licensing.md

 The canon is an extensive collection of library functions and is open source, licensed under the permissive MIT license.
 It can be obtained from [Github Quantum Repo](https://github.com/microsoft/quantum).

 It should be noted that Microsoft's Quantum Development Kit also provides a few specialized library functions that are licensed under a Microsoft Research license which is permissive for academic use, but which restricts commercial use.
 These library functions can be obtained from [Github Quantum-NC Repo](https://github.com/microsoft/quantum-nc).

+## Contributing ##

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit [CLA](https://cla.microsoft.com).

+When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.